Donate

 For those living with an eating disorder

-Step 1: Get an idea of what eating disorder you may have.
+Step 1: Understand the type of eating disorder you may have

-We have a types of eating disorder page which the different types of eating disorders and their common symptoms.
+We have a types of eating disorder page that outlines the different types of eating disorders and their common symptoms.
 It can be helpful to explore them and see if any symptoms resonate with you.
 This can help you to understand your experiences, thoughts and feelings.

-If you still aren’t sure whether you have an eating disorder, we would always recommend getting an opinion from a healthcare professional such as your GP.
+If you still aren’t sure whether you have an eating disorder, we recommend seeking advice from a healthcare professional such as your GP.

 Step 2: Reach out to your GP